 The apple I did nothing to has already started to brown.
-The one dipped in orange juice hasn't started browning, it just has a slight tinge from the juice itself.
+The one dipped in orange juice hasn't started browning, it just looks a bit like it because it has a slight tinge from the juice itself.

 1 hour exposed to the air.